Table of Contents

 - Trachea:

-- Divides into right and left primary bronchi at the 5th thoracic vertebra.
+- It divides into right and left primary bronchi at about the 5th thoracic vertebra.

 - Bronchi and Bronchioles:

-- Primary bronchi divide into secondary and tertiary bronchi, then into bronchioles.
+- Each primary bronchus divides into secondary and tertiary bronchi, which further divide into bronchioles.

 - Alveoli:

-- Thin, irregular-walled, vascularised structures for gas exchange.
+- Thin-walled, highly vascularised, irregular sac-like structures for gas exchange.

 - Structure:

-- Site of O2 and CO2 diffusion between blood and air.
+- This is the site of actual diffusion of oxygen and carbon dioxide between blood and air.

 Thoracic Chamber: